 BitGym will prompt you to access your iOS device’s front-facing camera.
 Unlike Treadmill Trails, which has videos that play at a constant pace, BitGym uses the device’s camera to detect your cadence and adjust the speed of the video on the screen.
 The faster you move, the faster the video plays.
 If you stop, the video grinds to a halt.

 BitGym offers four different exercise machines to choose from (bike, treadmill, elliptical, and ergometer) before you begin your workout.
 The app also provides tours that are appropriate for the exercise machine you are using.
 For instance, on a treadmill, you’ll probably want to pick a video from the Mixed Tours group, which includes both trails and urban landscapes.
 If you’re riding an indoor bike, either a Road Tour video or Mixed Tour video is probably a better fit than a Trail Tour video.
-But if you want to use an ergometer on a mountain trail, have at it.
+But if you want to use an ergometer on a mountain trail,

 You can also connect a heart rate monitor via Bluetooth to, according to the app’s developer, “help you stay in the optimal training zone to make sure each workout is safe and effective.”